jobovy/apogee/README.rst

 apogeeObject_DR12-FIELDNAME.fits files (for DR10/DR11 there are
 similar directories).

-For the target selection code to work, the allStar-$APOGEE_REDUX.fits, allVisit-$APOGEE_REDUX.fits files need to be present, as well as the targeting files in the *drXX/* directories.
+For the target selection code to work, the allStar-$RESULTS_VERS.fits, allVisit-$RESULTS_VERS.fits files need to be present, as well as the targeting files in the *drXX/* directories.
 The observation log obs-summary-year1+2.csv (for DR11) or obs-summary-year1+2+3.csv (for DR12) also needs to be present.
 These are available `here